 Renaming generally only changes the compiler database.
-Consequently only the database files DBDIR, DBCOM and COSSD need to be saved.
-If errors occur during renaming, this enables you to to fall back on the database with the status before renaming began.
+So the After Image logging may remain activated.

 Only when user realms are renamed do these also need to be saved as minor modifications are made in the user realms in the renaming cycle.